minyez/minyez.github.io/_posts/2025-08-10-tracking_website_usage/2025-08-10-tracking_website_usage.md

 [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB) format,
 which have both keys and values encoded.
 Specifically, the data values are Structure Clone compressed in the [snappy](https://en.wikipedia.org/wiki/Snappy_(compression)) format.
 So the database cannot be handled as straightforwardly as the Zotero one.
-Fortunately, the nice [moz-idb-edit](https://gitlab.com/ntninja/moz-idb-edit) package provides all necessary tooling I need to handle IndexDB.
+Fortunately, the nice [moz-idb-edit](https://gitlab.com/ntninja/moz-idb-edit) package provides all necessary tooling I need to handle IndexedDB.
 It uses [cramjam](https://github.com/milesgranger/cramjam) to decompress the Structure Clone object.

 By adopting the command line tool moz-idb-edit provides, I create the following script to extract the total time data and convert it to the required format.